‘Fair Wear and Tear’ is not only misunderstood by many landlords, but it’s also completely unrecognised as a real concept.

 Earlier today I met my tenant for a final inspection before he handed back his keys and started a new chapter in his life without the best landlord in the world.
 I’m not sure how well he’ll cope, but nonetheless, good luck to him.
 He’ll need it.
-I was so utterly delightful to him.

 But God forbid, I manage to find an issue that will require dipping into the tenant’s security deposit to rectify, because tenant’s don’t really understand it when that happens.